aichaos/rivescript-playground/README.md

 production using mod_wsgi or gunicorn, respectively.
 Refer to the Flask documentation for deployment options.

+## Configuration

+If you're serving this behind a proxy (so that the "remote address" isn't the visitor's real IP address), run the app with the environment variable `USE_X_FORWARDED_FOR` set to a truthy value.
+Don't do this if you're not running the app from behind a proxy, though, or users can spoof their own IP addresses!

 # Shared Snippets

 This app requires no configuration, but the "Share" feature of the app needs to